 Dr. Warburton was active in his community as a member of the Odd Fellows, an original member of Santa Clara Lodge No. 52, and as one of the four original contributors of $5,000 establishing the University of the Pacific in Santa Clara in 1851 at University Avenue and Bellomy Street.
 The University subsequently moved to where Bellarmine College Preparatory is now located in San Jose, and later again to its current location in Stockton.

 Warburton’s office building was originally built at the southeast corner of Main and Benton Streets in Santa Clara in the 1870s.
-Many early doctors had offices in their homes; Dr. Warburton was an exception.
-However, in rural areas, much of the doctor’s time was spent making rounds and house visits.
+Many early doctors had offices in their homes, but Dr. Warburton’s was separate.
+In rural areas, much of the doctor’s time was spent making rounds and house visits.

 Dr. Warburton continued practicing medicine in his later years, maintaining an office in his home.
 One rainy evening in 1903, he responded to a sick patient’s call, and returned home soaking wet, contracting pneumonia that led to his death.
 His wife Catherine passed away in 1905.
 Both are buried in the Santa Clara Cemetery along with most of their children.